jesse-ai/docs/docs/docs/roadmap.md

 - ✅ Release live trading driver for [Bitget](https://jesse.trade/bitget)
 - ✅ Introduce the "free" plan for live trading
 - ✅ Launch the affiliate program

+## Q2 2023
-- Add DEX support.
-Starting with DyDx
+- ✅ Add DEX support for DYDX

 ## Beyond
 - Improve the strategy index page to include more strategies with (automated) up-to-date metrics